Automatic Order, Bandwidth Selection and Flaws of Eigen Adjustment in HAC Estimation: Eigen Adjustment: Flaws and an Alternative

 In this section, we demonstrate how the eigen adjustment rule of Andrews and Monahan (1992) can be triggered and why it becomes problematic for regressors with nonzero mean.
 We assume $x_{it}$, $i=1,\dots,d$, $d\geq 1$, and $u_t$ follow mutually independent (weakly) stationary AR($p$) models:

-where $\alpha$ is one of the parameters that controls the mean of $x_{it}$.
+$\alpha$ is one of the parameters that controls the mean of $x_{it}$.
 For algebraic simplicity, the set of AR coefficients is the same for $x_{it}$ and $u_t$.
-Existing HAC literature that discusses eigen adjustment mostly set $\alpha = 0$ in their simulations, such as Andrews and Monahan (1992) and Sul, Phillips, and Choi (2005).
-Newey and West (1994) set $\alpha \approx 0.006$, $E(x_t) \approx 0.009$ in experiment A1 and $\alpha \approx 0.001$, $E(x_t) \approx 0.003$ in experiment A2, which are effectively no different from zero, and they claim their results are invariant to the eigen adjustment rule of Andrews and Monahan (1992).
-These suggest that the importance of $\alpha$ has been overlooked, or researchers have mistakenly believed that $\alpha$ can be set to zero without loss of generality.
+Our setup is a benchmark case of the simulations in existing HAC literature.
+Previous studies that discuss eigen adjustment mostly set $\alpha = 0$ in their simulations, see Andrews and Monahan (1992) and Sul, Phillips, and Choi (2005).
+Newey and West (1994) set $\alpha \approx 0.006$, $E(x_t) \approx 0.009$ in experiment A1 and $\alpha \approx 0.001$, $E(x_t) \approx 0.003$ in experiment A2, values that are effectively no different from zero, and they find their results invariant to the eigen adjustment rule of Andrews and Monahan (1992).
+These suggest that the importance of $\alpha$ has been overlooked.